Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 The Observer is a behavioral JavaScript design patterns that lets you define a subscription mechanism to notify multiple objects (observers) about any events that happen to the object (subject) they’re observing.
 This pattern is also `called Pub/Sub, short for Publication/Subscription`.
 It defines a one-to-many dependency between objects, promotes loose coupling, and facilitates good object-oriented design.

+> OR

+Observer design pattern in JavaScript, Also known as pub/sub pattern short for publication/subscription.
+It is clear from the name itself that if you are subscribed to the publication and if something is published in the publication it will notify the subscriber.
+A subscription model in which an object subscribes to a host and the host notifies the object whenever an event occurs is known as the observer pattern.

 In Simple Words:

 > Defines a subscription mechanism to notify multiple objects about changes in an object's state.